 SEM VS SEO; Main Feature

 SEM is a broad word that covers SEO.
-So whatever things that concern SEO also applies to SEM.
+So whatever things concern SEO also apply to SEM.

 Paid search advertisements, whether you use Google Ads or Bing Ads, are all about bidding.
 PPC allows you to bid on a specific term.
 When someone searches for that keyword, your ad will appear.